akshita1807/OOPS/README.md

 **Run time polymorphism**=Runtime polymorphism, also known as Dynamic Polymorphism, refers to the type of Polymorphism that happens at the run time.This type of polymorphism is achieved by virtual functions and Function Overriding.
 In runtime polymorphism, the compiler resolves the object at run time and then it decides which function call should be associated with that object.

-**function overriding**=takes place when your derived class and base class both contain a function having the same name.
+**Function overriding**=takes place when your derived class and base class both contain a function having the same name.
 Along with the same name, both the functions should have the same number of arguments as well as the same return type.For function overriding, inheritance is a must.
 It can only happen in a derived class.
-//runtime ke wqt hi pta lgtahai ki base class ka function call hoga ya derived class ka isloye isko run time polymorphism bolte
+//runtime ke wqt hi pta lgta hai ki base class ka function call hoga ya derived class ka isloye isko run time polymorphism bolte

 ```#include <iostream>